Study components

 | Draft | Being configured.
 Not accessible to users. |

 | Testing | Test mode active.
-Conversations are excluded from insights. |
+Interviews are excluded from insights. |

 | Live | Collecting real responses.
-Conversations contribute to insights. |
+Interviews contribute to insights. |

 | Ended | Terminated.
-Read-only, no new conversations. |
+Read-only, no new interviews. |

 Deleting a study